NattawatC/RECIPERS/README.md

 ![Readme6]()

 ## 💻 Technology
-The application is developed using the Qt, Python, and PostgreSQL.
+The application is developed using Qt, Python, and PostgreSQL.

 ## 🎓 Group
 64011345 [Atip Kajitamkul](https://github.com/Audio431)\